 Laguna Beach is prolifically creative – the local Festival of Arts stretches over July and August, featuring art shows and demos by 140 artists in media ranging from scrimshaw to furniture.
 The festival culminates with a reenactment of famous paintings by costumed actors, accompanied by an orchestra.

 Detour: Nearby Crystal Cove is great for camping, plus it’s an underwater park where you can go scuba diving or tide-pooling, and fish, kayak and surf along the undeveloped shoreline.

 Best beach for beaches at altitude

 In South Lake Tahoe, the nicest strands are Pope Beach, Kiva Beach and Baldwin Beach.
-Elsewhere, beaches dot the rim, like always-busy Zephyr Cove with its sandy mile-long shoreline.
-Sheer granite cliffs and a jagged coastline hem in glacier-carved Emerald Bay State Park, a teardrop cove of viridian water.
+Elsewhere, beaches dot the rim, like always-busy Zephyr Cove with its sandy, mile-long shoreline.
+Sheer granite cliffs and a jagged coastline hem glacier-carved Emerald Bay State Park, a teardrop cove of viridian water.
 You can take a small boat to the lake’s only island, just offshore.